 If you’re keen to be immersed in one of Australia’s most culturally significant events, this is one to mark on your calendar.
 It’s far more than just a dance festival; it’s a meeting of tribes, where new and old family members are reunited, make new acquaintances, and exchange and pass on family histories.
 Each community dances its stories, the way of keeping history alive in Indigenous oral traditions.
 And to witness the world’s oldest living culture being passed to a younger generation is awe-inspiring, a rare insider’s view to the baton-passing of time.

-Celebrating their 10th anniversary in 2019 is the annual Cairns Indigenous Art Fair (CIAF).
-It features sell-out shows, a three-day turnout of 50,000 and record art sales underpinning its role as an all-inclusive cultural gathering and ethical marketplace.
-From art events to artist conversations, a pop-up Eat Street, music and performances, it’s a cultural highlight.
+Celebrating their 11th anniversary in 2020 is the annual Cairns Indigenous Art Fair (CIAF).
+In years past it has featured sell-out shows, a three-day turnout of 50,000+ and record art sales underpinning its role as an all-inclusive cultural gathering and ethical marketplace.
+In 2020, the program has been adapted to ensure it is COVID-Safe and is now excitingly, virtual!
+A brand new, interactive platform has been designed to showcase CIAF to the world.
+From art events to artist conversations, music and performances, it’s a cultural highlight.
 Many of the artists come from remote communities including Mornington Island, Pormpuraaw, Lockhart River and the Torres Strait Islands – often showcasing their unique artwork and performances for the first time.
-Chances are you’ll find a piece of Tropical North Queensland creativity to take home with you.
+Chances are you’ll find a piece of Tropical North Queensland creativity to order online!